-Great Plains Energy's Series B Preferred Stock contains an acquisition termination redemption option whereby in the event that the Original Merger Agreement is terminated or if Great Plains Energy determines in its reasonable judgment that the acquisition of Westar will not close or if the acquisition of Westar has not closed by November 30, 2017, then Great Plains Energy could at its sole option (but is not required to) redeem all of the Series B Preferred Stock.
+Great Plains Energy's Series B Preferred Stock contained an acquisition termination redemption option whereby in the event that the Original Merger Agreement was terminated or if Great Plains Energy determined in its reasonable judgment that the acquisition of Westar would not close or if the acquisition of Westar had not closed by November 30, 2017, then Great Plains Energy could at its sole option (but was not required to) redeem all of the Series B Preferred Stock.
 If exercised, the redemption price would be equal to either:

-- (a) \$1,000 per share plus accumulated and unpaid dividends up to the redemption date; or - (b) if the average price of Great Plains Energy's common stock exceeds a certain threshold amount, then a repurchase price that is equal to a make-whole formula.
+- (a) \$1,000 per share plus accumulated and unpaid dividends up to the redemption date; or - (b) if the average price of Great Plains Energy's common stock exceeded a certain threshold amount, then a repurchase price that is equal to a make-whole formula.

-The Series B Preferred Stock also contains a fundamental change conversion option whereby upon the occurrence of certain events deemed to be a fundamental change, including an acquisition, liquidation, or common stock delisting of Great Plains Energy, holders of the Series B Preferred Stock could:
+The Series B Preferred Stock also contained a fundamental change conversion option whereby upon the occurrence of certain events deemed to be a fundamental change, including an acquisition, liquidation, or delisting of Great Plains Energy common stock, holders of the Series B Preferred Stock could: